QUASI EXPERIMENTS

 In an independent groups quasi-experiment, the IV is a pre-existing participant characteristic such as biological sex, handedness, age group, or family background.
 Random allocation is not used because the IV reflects existing differences among participants.
 The researcher deliberately compares naturally occurring groups, such as males versus females, to determine whether they differ on the DV, for example, IQ.
 The groups represent the levels of the IV.

-• One example is comparing average IQ test scores between male and female undergraduates.
+• Comparing average IQ test scores between male and female undergraduates.
 Biological sex acts as the IV, and IQ test performance as the DV.
 The researcher cannot randomly allocate participants to be male or female, nor would this be desirable, because the aim is to examine whether pre-existing groups differ in measured intelligence.

-• Another example involves investigating body image perceptions between blind and sighted participants.
+• Investigating body image perceptions between blind and sighted participants.
 Visual impairment (blind versus sighted) serves as the IV, while scores on a body shape questionnaire act as the DV.
 Random allocation is neither possible nor appropriate because the researcher is interested in whether the pre-existing characteristic of sight loss is associated with differences in body image perception.

-• A further example is comparing levels of extraversion between university graduates and non-graduates.
+• Comparing levels of extraversion between university graduates and non-graduates.
 Educational attainment functions as the IV, while extraversion scores on a personality inventory form the DV.
 The researcher compares these naturally occurring groups to determine whether educational level is associated with differences in extraversion.

 Although random allocation is not used, any observed difference in the DV may not be due to the variable being examined, such as male versus female or blind versus sighted.
 Differences may instead arise from other pre-existing group characteristics.
 For example, groups differing in blindness versus sight may also differ in social class, religion, or educational background.
 Consequently, results may not reflect the intended group difference.
 This threatens internal validity and weakens causal claims.